idrhku/cavendish/about.md

 Conceived and created by [Alex Gil](https://www.elotroalex.com/profile/) at Columbia University, Ed is designed to be a low-cost but highly functional platform that enables the kind of text recovery work undertaken here in the Cavendish project.

+### Plain text, github project, and digital tools

+The markdown-structured plain text, and the entire Ed/Jekyll projects files, are available on the [digital tools]({{ site.baseurl }}/digital-tools.md) page of this website, along with some links to web-based tools for visualization, analysis, and annotation.

 <p><a href="#top">&#x21a9;&#xfe0e; Return to top</a></p>
 ---